tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 across different proxy dictionaries in the `proxies` array.
 References to a particular identifier apply to the set of proxies sharing that identifier.
 Proxies without the `identifier` key are expected to accept any traffic since their destinations cannot be contained in `proxy-match` array defined in {{destinations}}.
-Proxies with `identifier` keys are expected to accept only traffic matching rules in the `proxy-match` array and SHOULD NOT be used if they are not included in the `proxy-match` array.
+Proxies with `identifier` keys are expected to accept traffic based on matching rules in the `proxy-match` array and MUST NOT be used if they are not included in the `proxy-match` array.

 ## Proprietary keys in proxy configurations {#proxy-proprietary-keys}